FAQs

 Extract the ISO contents

-- Once the ISO contents have been extracted, you can browse through all the extracted files to begin your software installation.
+To extract ISO contents and save them to your Windows computer, you will need a third party tool, like WinRAR.
+Once the ISO contents have been extracted, you can browse through all the extracted files to begin your software installation.